SoftwareAG/universalmessaging-server-docker-samples/README.md

 ======================
 You can turn your new image into a running container with the '*docker run*' command.
-Container port 9000 (default umserver port) should be mapped to one of the host port to access the server from outside world.
+Container port 9000 (default umserver port) should be mapped to one of the host ports to access the server from the outside world.

 Turning your new image into a running container will look something like this: